 Tsunami modeling was performed by the Tsunami Research Group at Texas A&M University at Galveston, funded by NOAA.
-The tsunami modeling process utilized the 3D model TSUNAMI3D (Horrillo et al., 2013) to model landslidegenerated tsunamis, coupled with the 2D model NEOWAVE (Yamazaki et al., 2008) which calculates wave propagation and detailed runup for inundation mapping.
+The tsunami modeling process utilized the 3D model TSUNAMI3D (Horrillo et al., 2013) to model landslide-generated tsunamis, coupled with the 2D model NEOWAVE (Yamazaki et al., 2008) which calculates wave propagation and detailed runup for inundation mapping.
 The tsunami generation phase (TSUNAMI3D) used a 15 arc-second (~450m) resolution grid with bathymetry obtained from the National Oceanic and Atmospheric Administration (NOAA) National Geophysical data Center (NGDC) Coastal Relief Model (CRM) with 3 arc-second (~90m) resolution.
-The propagation/inundation modeling phase (NEOWAVE) consisted of a series of nested grids from 15 arc-second (~450m) resolution.
-Bathymetric/topographic data used in the 15 arc-second (~450m) resolution grids were obtained from NOAA NGDC CRM.
-Near-shore grids with a 3 arc-second (~90m) or higher resolution were obtained from the NOAA NGDC Tsunami Inundation Digital Elevation Models (DEMs) with 1/3 arc-second (~10m) resolution and were adjusted to "Mean High Water" sea level conditions, representing a conservative sea level for the intended use of tsunami modeling and mapping.
+The propagation/inundation modeling phase (NEOWAVE) consisted of a series of nested grids from 15 arc-second (~450m) to 1/3 arc-second (~40m) resolution grids were obtained from NOAA NGDC CRM.
+Near-shore grids with a 3 arc-second (~90m) or higher resolution were obtained from the NOAA NGDC Tsunami Inundation Digital Elevation Models (DEMS) with 1/3 arc-second (~10m) resolution and were adjusted to "Mean High Water" sea level conditions, representing a conservative sea level for the intended use of tsunami modeling and mapping.